 Student Conduct

-Students are members of both society and the academic community with attendant rights and responsibilities.
-Students are expected to comply with general law.
-University students on University property or attending any official University function assume an obligation to conduct themselves in a manner compatible with the University policies and campus rules and regulations.
-Failure of students to conduct themselves in such a manner may result in discipline under the UCSD Student Conduct Procedures.
-Additionally, students who violate federal, state, or local laws may be referred to the local criminal justice system for prosecution.
-Complaints of student misconduct may be reported to the Dean of Student Affairs or Resident Dean, Student Conduct Coordinator or Academic Integrity Coordinator, or the UCSD Police Department.
+As members of both society at large and the broader UC San Diego campus community, students have distinct rights and responsibilities.
+As such, they are expected to comply with both U.S. law and UC San Diego policy.
+While on university property or attending official university functions, students must conduct themselves in accordance with the university’s policies, rules, and regulations.
+Failure to do so may result in disciplinary action under the UC San Diego Student Conduct Procedures.
+Additionally, students who violate federal, state, or local laws can be referred to the local criminal justice system for prosecution.
+Complaints of student misconduct may be reported to the Dean of Student Affairs, the Resident Dean, the Student Conduct Coordinator, the Academic Integrity Coordinator, or the UC San Diego Police Department.

 UC San Diego Principles of Community